DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_64_eps-mac.md

 If you are getting errors, make sure you have the latest version of Python and Pip installed.

 If you get a `DistutilsError` when installing the server you might not have all dependecies installd.
-Check the last line in the error, it should look something like `Could not find suitable distribution for Requirement.parse('pytest-runner')`.
+Check the last line in the error message, it should look something like `Could not find suitable distribution for Requirement.parse('pytest-runner')`.
 If that's the case, you need to install `pytest-runner`.

 Do this by going to the terminal and type the command: